rgerganov/py-air-control/README.md

 Command line application for controlling Philips air purifiers.

-It is tested with AC2729 and AC2889 models (before end of 2019) which is covered with protcol version 1.
+It is tested with several models (AC2729, AC2889, AC1214) which communicate over HTTP.
-As well as AC2729 model (after end of 2019) which is covered with protocol version 2.
+There is an experimental support for newer models (after end of 2019) which communicate over the CoAP protocol.

 Installation
 ---